awsdocs/aws-elemental-mediatailor-user-guide/doc_source/vast-integration.md

 Make sure that your ad server's VAST response contains IAB compliant `TrackingEvents` elements and standard event types like `impression`\.
 If you don't include standard tracking events, AWS Elemental MediaTailor rejects the VAST response and doesn't provide an ad fill for the break\.

 VAST 3\.0 introduced support for ad pods, which is the delivery of a set of sequential linear ads\.
-With AWS Elemental MediaTailor if a specific ad in an ad pod is not available, AWS Elemental MediaTailor logs an error on CloudWatch, in the interactions log of the ad decision servers, and tries to insert the next ad in the pod\.
-In this way, AWS Elemental MediaTailor iterates through the ads in the pod until it finds one that it can use\.
+With AWS Elemental MediaTailor, if a specific ad in an ad pod is not available, MediaTailor logs an error on CloudWatch, in the interactions log of the ADS, and tries to insert the next ad in the pod\.
+In this way, MediaTailor iterates through the ads in the pod until it finds one that it can use\.

 ## Targeting<a name="targeting"></a>